pbuehler/documentation/docs/framework/framework.md

 `filteredTracks` will contain only the tracks in the table which pass the condition `aod::track::pt > 1.0f`.

-You can specify multiple filters which will be applied in a sequence effectively resulting in the intersection of all them.
+You can specify multiple filters which will be applied in a sequence effectively resulting in the intersection of all of them.

 Functions can be used, prefixed with an "n", such as: absolute value (nabs), square-root (nsqrt), power (npow), trigonometric functions (ncos, nsin, ntan, nacos, nasin, natan), exponent (nexp) and logarithm (nlog and nlog10).
-Those are defined in the file [Expressions.h](https://github.com/AliceO2Group/AliceO2/blob/4adfa838d7fa71ac579c2de9d41cdec639cfa118/Framework/Core/include/Framework/Expressions.h).
+Those are defined in the file <a href="https://github.com/AliceO2Group/AliceO2/blob/4adfa838d7fa71ac579c2de9d41cdec639cfa118/Framework/Core/include/Framework/Expressions.h" target="_blank">Expressions.h</a>.

 ### Partitioning your inputs